CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 </table>

-## Modified Swem’s Systematic Speed Course for Intermediate Writers
+### Modified Swem’s Systematic Speed Course for Intermediate Writers

 When you are confident with the theory, move from Cricket's Beginner Sequence to Modified Swem's.
-Alternate for a few excercises if you worry you moved too soon.

 Read the [full article](swem-systematic-speed-course.md) for details.

-Swem wrote his course for advanced writers, who could write at 80-100wpm for 5 minutes.
+Swem wrote his course for advanced writers, who could write new material at 80-100wpm for 5 minutes on their first attempt.
 Make the following adjustments until you reach that stage.

 Keep a diary as before.
 Watch for changes, ruts and plateaus.